crux-lab/sectioned-recycler-view/README.md

 # Sectioned RecyclerView with pinnable (floating/sticky) headers
 This library allows you to divide items in your RecyclerView into groups called sections.
 Each section is represented by an adapter and can have a header.
 SectionAdapter is similar to Android’s [RecyclerView.Adapter](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.Adapter.html), which creates and binds ViewHolders.
-Header can be pinned, which means, that it will be displayed at the top of the RecyclerView above the corresponding section items.
-Pinned headers change automatically while scrolling or after data set changes.
-You can also customize item swiping behaviour for each section individually.
+The header can be pinned, which means, that it will be displayed at the top of the RecyclerView above the corresponding section items.
+Pinned headers change automatically while scrolling or after dataset changes.
+You can also customize item swiping behavior for each section individually.
 ## Demo
 ![](https://thumbs.gfycat.com/FewDependableBassethound-size_restricted.gif)